godotengine/godot-docs/classes/class_enetpacketpeer.rst

 :ref:`PeerState<enum_ENetPacketPeer_PeerState>` **STATE_DISCONNECT_LATER** = ``6``

-The peer is slated to disconnect after it has no more outgoing packets to send.
+The peer is expected to disconnect after it has no more outgoing packets to send.

 .. _class_ENetPacketPeer_constant_STATE_DISCONNECTING: